-- If cables are used at their full take-out spacing, lay out cables first, then use the take-outs to position electrodes. - If an alternative electrode spacing is required, measure a straight line along the ground to position electrodes along the survey profile.
-Then place Take-out 1 of Cable 1 adjacent to the first electrode in the spread.
-Walk cable reel 1 along the survey line until all take-outs on the cable are aligned with an electrode. - Electrodes should be hammered vertically into the ground to a depth of no more than 1/10th of the electrode spacing. - Next, place Take-out 1 of Cable 2 at the next available electrode or measure the correct spacing for this point.
-Walk cable reel 2 along the survey line until all cables are out / all take-outs are aligned with an electrode.
+- If cables are used at their full take-out spacing, lay out the cables first, overlapping last and first take-outs (see below), then use the take-outs to position electrodes. - If an alternative electrode spacing is required, measure a straight line along the ground to position electrodes along the survey profile.
+Then place Takeout 1 of Cable 1 adjacent to the first electrode in the spread.
+Walk cable reel 1 along the survey line until all take-outs on the cable are aligned with an electrode. - Electrodes should be hammered vertically into the ground along to a depth of no more than 1/10th of the electrode spacing. - Place Take-out 1 of Cable 2 alongside Take-out 21 of Cable 1; the two take-outs will share the same electrode, creating an overlap between cables.
+When overlapping of spare cable between the take-outs (above).